taieftech/One_attack/README.md

-🗡️ Ultimate Pentest Commander
-Are you tired of writing commands in the terminal?
+Are you tired of writing commands in the terminal 💔?
 Solution is here!!
 This script will make your pentesting accuracy at another level.
 Now, it's just selecting your target. ⚠️ Finished ⚠️.